Skip to Main Content

 Among the immediately viable applications we’re most excited about:

-1. Safer training environments.
+Safer training environments.
 Because of the Vision Pro’s extremely high-definition display, virtual environments it creates feel real.
 As we’ve mentioned elsewhere, this has huge implications for training workers to do dangerous tasks or work in dangerous environments.

-2. Faster root cause / failure analysis.
+Faster root cause / failure analysis.
 RCFA is complex, data-intensive work.
 Spatial computing makes it possible to consider data in three dimensions, making it easier to make connections, see associations, and complete RCFA.

-4. Remote collaboration.
-In addition to presenting data in three dimensions, spatial computing makes it possible for multiple people to interact with the same 3D dataset while in different physical locations.
+Remote collaboration.
+In addition to presenting data in three dimensions, spatial computing makes it possible for multiple people to interact with the same 3D dataset while in different physical environments.
 The implications for supply chain management or RCFA, for instance, are immediately obvious.
 Spatial computing makes it possible to collaborate in real time on your toughest challenges, no matter where your best minds are located.

 Spatial computing will catapult Industry 4.0 forward